madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

   * 5/5 patients were able to describe the tests performed
   * 5/5 patients could identify results outside of the normal range
 * **From the lab report view, can patients understand the impact of lab results on their life?**
-  * 5/5 patients recognised low WBC and how to act based on MD instructions
+  * 5/5 patients recognized low WBC and how to act based on MD instructions
   * Interestingly, 2/5 mentioned they might ignore those instructions and make their own decision
 * **From the lab report view, can patients find the action to show them trends?**
   * 4/5 patients confidently identified the trend icon